 - Make the dressing: In a small bowl, whisk together the olive oil, vinegar, orange juice, zest, lemon juice, maple syrup, cumin, coriander, cinnamon, salt, and a pinch of pepper.
 Set aside.

 - Heat the oil in a large skillet over medium heat.
 Add the scallions, garlic, pinches of salt, and pepper and cook for 1 minute until soft.
 Reduce heat to low and add the cooked rice, using the back of a wooden spoon to break up any clumps.
 Heat until warmed through.
-Turn off the heat and stir in the dressing, parsley, and pomegranates.
+Turn off the heat and stir in the dressing, pistachios, parsley, and pomegranates.
 Top with mint leaves and roasted chickpeas, if using.
 Season to taste and serve.